 Introduction: Meaning and definition.
-Importance of Housekeeping, Responsibility of the Housekeeping department, a career in the Housekeeping department..
-Housekeeping Department: Organizational framework of the Department (Large/Medium/Small Hotel), Role' of Key Personnel in Housekeeping, Job Description and Job Specification of staff in the department, Attributes and Qualities
+Importance of Housekeeping, Responsibility of the Housekeeping department, a career in the Housekeeping department.
+Housekeeping Department: Organizational framework of the Department (Large/Medium/Small Hotel), Role' of Key Personnel in Housekeeping, Job Description and Job Specification of staff in the department, Attributes and Qualities of the Housekeeping staff - skills of a good Housekeeper, Inter departmental Coordination with more emphasis on Front office and the Maintenance department.

 Housekeeping Procedures: Briefing, Debriefing, Gate pass, indenting from stores.
-Inventory of Housekeeping Items, House keeping control desk, Importance, Role, Coordination, check list, key control.
+Inventory of Housekeeping Items, House keeping control desk, Importance, Role, Co-ordination, check list, key control.
 Handling Lost and Found, Forms, Formats and registers used in the Control Desk, Paging systems and methods, Handling of Guest queries, problem, request, General operations of control desk..